Andriy Kobolyev: CEO of Naftogaz

 Naftogaz became the first state-owned company in Ukraine to introduce corporate governance best practices compliant with OECD Guidelines.
 The Corporate Governance Action Plan (CGAP), developed by experts and legal advisers, became the roadmap for reform.

-2016 saw the first supervisory board formed with a majority of independent directors, Supervisory Board committees formed, a corporate secretary appointed, and the implementation of a proper corporate governance system.
+2016 saw the first supervisory board formed with a majority of independent directors, supervisory board committees formed, a corporate secretary appointed, and the implementation of a proper corporate governance system.
+The corporatization and resulting independence of state-owned Naftogaz was an ongoing point of contention with the Ukrainian government, which proved reluctant to give up direct control over company decisionmaking.
+This resulted in multiple efforts by the government to remove or revise Naftogaz's corporate governance regime to restore measures of control to the government as sole shareholder.
+Kobolyev was frequently maligned as a consequence of his efforts to keep corporate governance reforms in place at the company, with the justification that those reforms were the reason why the company was becoming profitable.
+When Kobolyev was fired in March 2021 and Zelensky's government seized direct control of the company, the Naftogaz Supervisory Board resigned in protest.